bjerkio/eslint-config/README.md

 project anymore.
 Versions below v3 **require** `jest`, which just doesn't make sense to us.

-However, there are a few steps needed to get it working anyway:
+Here are the steps to get it working [again]:

 Run this in your terminal: